bobmonsour/11tybundle.dev/content/blog/2024/11ty-bundle-58.md

   - 11ty Bundle
 ---

-_An email version of this blog is available. **[Subscribe here](#newsletter-subscribe)**._

 ---

+### A note from Bob:

-_Had a great time in New Jersey with friends and family...still recovering from excess food and drink.
+Had a great time in New Jersey with friends and family...still recovering from excess food and drink.
 But...I'm back!
-And with v3 at our doorstep, I may have to go back to a weekly schedule...we'll see._
+And with v3 at our doorstep, I may have to go back to a weekly schedule...we'll see.\_

+---

+### Highlights

 **Eleventy v3-beta.2: The Final Countdown.** [Eleventy v3.0.0-beta.2](https://github.com/11ty/eleventy/releases/tag/v3.0.0-beta.2) has hit the streets.
 This could be the final beta before the stable release.
 Click that link to see the release notes.